nrfconnect/sdk-nrf/applications/nrf_desktop/doc/click_detector.rst

 Make sure you define the :ref:`nrf_desktop_buttons` hardware interface.

 Set ``CONFIG_DESKTOP_CLICK_DETECTOR_ENABLE`` and define the module configuration.
-The configuration (array of :c:type:`struct click_detector_config`) is written in the :file:`click_detector_def.h`` file located in the board-specific directory in the application configuration directory.
+The configuration (array of :cpp:class:`click_detector_config`) is written in the :file:`click_detector_def.h`` file located in the board-specific directory in the application configuration directory.

 For every click detector, make sure to define the following information: